loic-grancher/webnotes/src/content/docs/wordpress/Creating a Theme/filters.md

  A location or spot where a piece of code can interact with another one.

-Similar to hooks, but returns a value.
+Similar to actions, but RETURNS a VALUE.
 ```php
 //functions.php
 add_filter("elementToAffect", "functionsToUse");